 The Board of Commissioners of the Commission on Collegiate Nursing Education (CCNE) met October 4-6, 2012, and, at this meeting, reviewed for accreditation all nursing programs that hosted a Spring 2012 on-site evaluation.
 We are pleased to share that the Georgian Court–Meridian Health Bachelor of Science in Nursing (B.S.N.) degree program was awarded accreditation by the CCNE through December 31, 2017!
 The CCNE Web site shows the program’s current accreditation status.

 “The Georgian Court-Meridian Health School of Nursing B.S.N. program has been granted full accreditation from the state of New Jersey.
-The period of accreditation is for eight years, 2014 through 2022.”
+The period of accreditation is for ten years, 2014 through 2024.”